lisamurphy788/Mario-Memory-game/TESTING.md

  **Jshint** - I tested the Javascript code using [JSHint](https://jshint.com/).

  At first i recieved over 23 warnings and one unused variable due to esversion 6 and using arrow functions.
 I fixed 22 of the warnings by adding  /*jshint esversion: 6 */ to the top of the code this instucts JSHint to ignore these.
-So then i was left with one warning and one unused variable.
+So then i was left with one warning and one unused variable and one redefinition of variable.
+The one unused variable was for the reset function which is working perfectly when you hit play again.

  Click [Here](/assets/images/JSHint.png) to view results.